sungchang79/RDS-FOR-SQLSERVER/en/console-guide.md

 ## Restoration

-RDS for SQL Server supports Restoration with Backup and Point-in-time Restoration.
+RDS for MS-SQL supports Restoration with Backup and Point-in-time Restoration.
 For more details, see [Backup and Restoration](./backup-restore).

 ### Restore using Backup